michigandaily/cookie/README.md

 - `$sans` for sans serif font (Open Sans)
 - `$blue`, `$maize`, `$gray`, `$black`, `$white`, and `$blue-{1..5}` for colors

-After deploying the project by running `make gh-pages`, in your repo on GitHub desktop, go to [`Settings>Pages`](settings/pages) and check **Enforce HTTPS**.
-All of our sites must be served through https, so please make sure to double check this!
+After deploying the project to GitHub pages by running `make gh-pages`, in your repo on GitHub desktop, go to [`Settings>Pages`](../../settings/pages) and check **Enforce HTTPS**.
+All of our sites should enforce https, so please make sure to double check this!
+Your raw dataviz will be accessible at `https://datagraphics.michigandaily.com/<NameOfRepo>/graphic/index.html`